Tuariki Delamere: Te Tawharau

+Later career

-Private sector
+Private sector career

 Since leaving Parliament, Delamere has established himself as an immigration consultant, founding the company of Tuariki Delamere & Associates.
-He also owns a successful cabaret restaurant in Auckland, Finale Restaurant and Cabaret.

 In 2000 Delamere rejoined the New Zealand National Party, the party he had started his political career with.
 However he ruled out a return to Parliament to concentrate on his business concerns.

 In March and November 2005, Delamere appeared in court on charges of fraud.
 The trial began in the High Court in Auckland on 7 February 2007.
 After a 4-week trial, the jury found him not guilty of all charges after less than 2 hours of deliberation on 2 March 2007.

+In late May 2023, Delamere represented a Chinese overstayer known as "Chen" (or "Feng").
+Chen alleged that he had been mishandled by Immigration New Zealand compliance officers during a dawn raid in 2022, resulting in a broken left wrist.
+Immigration NZ disputed Chen's account, claiming that he sustained his injuries while attempting to flee compliance officers and resisted arrest.
+Delamere complained about Chen's treatment to the Police, Independent Police Conduct Authority and MBIE.
+In addition to overstaying his visa, Chen was also charged with being linked to an organised fraud group that was involved in organising travel plans and visa applications.
+Chen disputed the charges and has applied for refugee status with the Immigration Protection Tribunal, claiming that he risked arrest if deported to China.
+In response to Chen's case, Delamere described Chen's case as a "crock of lies" on the part of the immigration department.
+He also criticised Immigration New Zealand for continuing with dawn raids despite the New Zealand Government's apology for dawn raids targeting Pasifika overstayers during the 1970s.